priyankarpal/projectshut/contributing.md

-# Follow these steps to contribute📈
+# Follow these steps to contribute

 **Understand the Project:**